2023 Solar Incentives Guide for Burton, MI - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar system.
-States or counties will also sometimes offer limited-time rebates.
-The value of a rebate will usually come off the total price before any tax credits are calculated.
+• Rebates: Solar companies may help you claim a rebate, or partial refund after purchase, for your solar panels.
+States or counties will also offer limited-time rebates at various times.
+If you receive a rebate, that amount will usually come off your total price before any tax credits are calculated.

 Solar Veteran